Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

    -  the file packages and their permissions are copied

-   Just notice that the project members of the template projects will not automatically be part of the newly registered project.
-A template project does not appear any more in the Software Map and is excluded from project statistics on the SYS\_PRODUCT\_NAME Dashboard (see ?) like the newest projects listing, most active projects, etc.

--  **Test Project**: If you just need to test what is feasible with SYS\_PRODUCT\_NAME projects use the Test Project type for your project.
-Having defined that type, your project will not appear any more in the SYS\_PRODUCT\_NAME Software Map nor on the SYS\_PRODUCT\_NAME Dashboard.
+ -  **Test Project**: If you just need to test what is feasible with
+   |SYSPRODUCTNAME| projects use the Test Project type for your
+   project.
+Having defined that type, your project will not appear any more in the |SYSPRODUCTNAME| Software Map nor on the
+   |SYSPRODUCTNAME| Dashboard.

 Service Configuration
 =====================